Opinion | Hannity’s clownish contortions on Ukraine reveal the rot at Trumpism’s core

 “Unfortunately our weak, and frail, and cognitively struggling president, Joe Biden, single-handedly nixed that plan,” Hannity seethed.

 Yes, Biden has nixed this plan.
-That’s because U.S. intelligence has concluded that supplying those jets could be construed by Putin as an overt act of war, leading to a Russia-NATO escalation, and everyone wants to avoid nuclear war.
+That’s because U.S. intelligence has concluded that supplying those jets could be construed by Vladimir Putin as an overt act of war, leading to a Russia-NATO escalation, and everyone wants to avoid nuclear war.

 One could have a legitimate debate over this question.
 Hannity could argue that our intelligence services are wrong, that this move wouldn’t produce such an escalation.
 But this isn’t Hannity’s main thrust.
 He doesn’t seriously engage with the reason Biden will not supply the fighter jets (even though Hannity himself says he wants to avoid World War III).